 Its report data analyses can help spot which devices are faulty or poorly set up, and which ones need to adequate to changes in the process.

 The Elipse Alarm Manager comprises three programs: Collector, Server, and Client.

-The EAM Collector is usually installed in the same computer and/or network as the SQL Server database storing the Elipse E3/Power alarms.
-The Collector reads the data in this DB and sends it to the EAM Server through firewalls.
+The ELAM Collector is usually installed in the same computer and/or network as the SQL Server database storing the Elipse E3/Power alarms.
+The Collector reads the data in this DB and sends it to the ELAM Server through firewalls.

 The Elipse Alarm Manager’s latest version has been totally redesigned to work in all main browsers in the market and fit all screen sizes, from smartphones to smart TVs.
 Additionally, its modern, high-performance interface can generate reports ten times faster in a productive environment for the analyst.

 This new version’s Data Warehouse keeps data normalized, which enhances your reporting generation’s performance.
 Once the Collector is installed, both programs (Collector and Server) will run side by side to mine data and optimize reports in order to make sure your analyses are more efficient.

 With the new ELAM search criteria tool, you can browse multiple Elipse domains at once in a concise interface, designed to make you focus only on significant information for your process.